-- ▶ You are responsible for keeping your uniform neat and clean at all times.
-There is no excuse for reporting to work out of uniform. - ▶ Do not wear scented lotion on your hands, as it clings to glassware. - A smile is part of your uniform. - ▶ At no time will employees chew gum or eat while in the public areas of our restaurant. - ▶ Do not report to work with an un-pressed or dirty uniform, or unkept hair.
+- ▶ You are responsible for keeping your clothing neat and clean at all times.
+There is no excuse for reporting to work out of dress code. - ▶ Do not wear scented lotion on your hands, as it clings to glassware. - A smile is part of your dress attire. - At no time will employees chew gum or eat while in the public areas of our store. - ▶ Do not report to work wearing un-pressed or dirty clothing, or unkept hair.